firebolt-db/godocs/docs/Guides/managing-your-organization/index.md

 ---

 # Register and set up your organization
- Learn how to register your organization, create accounts and logins and/or service accounts.
+ Learn how to register your organization, create accounts, configure Single Sign-On (SS0), and create logins and/or service accounts.

  * [Register your organization](creating-an-organization.md)
  * [Create an account](managing-accounts.md)